vdelia/vdelia.github.io/_posts/2015-07-05-ycombinator.md

 (defn if-only-i-could-recur [x] (throw (Exception. "you cannot call me")))
 {% endhighlight %}

-I cheat a bit, since I cannot name things, but when invoked, it raises an Exception.
-It's a placeholder meaning *you cannot be here*.
+I cheat a bit since I cannot name things, but when invoked it raises an Exception.
+It's just a placeholder meaning *you cannot be here*.

 The `factorial` function looks like this